Tea Tree Oil

 - Bacterial infection of the vagina (bacterial vaginosis).
 Early research suggests that tea tree oil may benefit people with bacterial vaginosis.

 - Dandruff.
-Early research suggests that applying a 5% teat tree oil shampoo three minutes daily for four weeks reduces scalp lesions, scalp itchiness, and greasiness in patients with dandruff.
+Early research suggests that applying a 5% tea tree oil shampoo three minutes daily for four weeks reduces scalp lesions, scalp itchiness, and greasiness in people with dandruff.

 - Dental plaque.
 Results from research examining the effects of tea tree oil on dental plaque are inconsistent.
-Some early research shows that brushing the teeth with a 2.5% tea tree oil gel twice daily for eight weeks reduces gum bleeding but not plaque in people who have gingivitis caused by plaque.
+Some early research shows that brushing the teeth with a 2.5% tea tree oil gel twice daily for 8 weeks reduces gum bleeding but not plaque in people who have gingivitis caused by plaque.
 Also, using a mouthwash containing tea tree oil after a professional teeth cleaning does not seem to reduce plaque formation.
-However, rinsing with a specific product (Tebodont) containing tea tree oil and a chemical called xylitol does seem to reduce plaque.
+However, rinsing with a specific product (Tebodont) containing tea tree oil and a chemical called xylitol seems to reduce plaque.
+Also, rinsing with another product that contains tea tree oil, clove, and basil seems to reduce plaque.

 - Bad breath.
-Early research shows that adding tea tree oil to an essential oil mixture containing peppermint and lemon oils can reduce bad breath.
+Early research shows that adding tea tree oil to an essential oil mixture containing peppermint and lemon oils can reduce bad breath when used as part of a 3-minute oral cleaning.

 - Hemorrhoids.
-Some early evidence suggests that applying a gel containing tea tree oil reduces symptoms of hemorrhoids, including pain, inflammation and itching, in children.
+Some early research suggests that applying a gel containing tea tree oil, hyaluronic acid, and methyl-sulfonyl-methane reduces symptoms of hemorrhoids, including pain, inflammation and itching, in children.

 - Cold sores (Herpes labialis).
-Research so far suggests that applying 6% tea tree oil gel 5 times daily does not significantly improve cold sores.
+Research so far suggests that applying 6% tea tree oil gel five times daily does not improve cold sores.

 - Lice.
 Early research suggests that tea tree oil might repel lice.
 Also, applying a combination of lavender and tea tree oil kills lice eggs and reduces the number of live lice.
 It is unclear if the effects are caused by the tea tree oil alone or the combination of lavender and tea tree oil.

 - Methicillin-resistant Staphylococcus aureus (MRSA) infection.
 Evidence about the effects of tea tree oil on MRSA infection is unclear.
-When compared to standard MRSA treatment alone, adding tea tree oil does not seem to improve overall MRSA clearance.
+When compared to standard MRSA treatment alone, adding tea tree oil does not seem to improve overall MRSA clearance or prevent infection.
 Also, using a tea tree oil solution when cleaning wounds does not seem to improve MRSA clearance.
 However, an early study suggests that using a 4% tea tree oil nasal ointment plus a 5% tea tree oil body wash along with other standard treatments might have a small benefit.
+Tea tree oil does not seem to prevent MRSA infection.

 - Allergic skin reactions to nickel.
-Developing evidence suggests that undiluted tea tree oil may reduce the area and redness skin reactions in people who are allergic to contact with nickel.
+Early research suggests that undiluted tea tree oil may reduce the area and redness skin reactions in people who are allergic to contact with nickel.
 Also some early evidence suggests that applying diluted tea tree oil to the skin before nickel exposure reduces skin reactions in people allergic to nickel.

 - Skin infection caused by a certain virus.
-Early research shows that applying a combination of tea tree oil and iodine for 30 days helps clear up warts in children better than just tea tree oil or iodine alone.
+Early research shows that applying a combination of tea tree oil and iodine to the skin of children for 30 days helps clear up skin bumps caused by a poxvirus better than just tea tree oil or iodine alone.

 - Vaginal infection called trichomoniasis.
-Some studies suggest tea tree oil may be beneficial for people with a type of vaginal infection called trichomoniasis.
+Early research suggests that tea tree oil may be beneficial for people with a type of vaginal infection called trichomoniasis.

 - Vaginal infection called vaginal candidiasis.
-Some studies suggest tea tree oil may be beneficial for people with a type of vaginal infection called vaginal candidiasis.
+Early research suggests that tea tree oil may be beneficial for people with a type of vaginal infection called vaginal candidiasis.

 - Ear infections.